jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) the vehicle is terminated, by liquidation or otherwise.
 Relationship with section HZ 10
 (5) This section overrides section HZ 10 (What happens when election is made under section HZ 9?).
+Relationship with subject matter
+(6) This section does not give rise to a supply of goods or services under the Goods and Services Tax Act 1985.

+### HR 10B What happens when persons stop being originators?
+When subsections (2), (3), and (4) apply
+(1) Subsections (2), (3), and (4) apply for an income year when, in relation to a debt funding special purpose vehicle and an asset referred to in section HR 9(1),—
+  (a) an originator (the first originator) stops being an originator at a particular date in the income year (the breach date); and
+  (b) another person (the second originator)—
+    (i) is or becomes a beneficiary or shareholder of the special purpose vehicle; and (ii) immediately before the breach date, is a member of the wholly-owned group of companies of which the first originator is part; and
+    (iii) immediately after the breach date, holds the assets of the first originator as attributed assets described in section HR 9BAA(3).
+Treatment of second originators
+(2) For the purposes of section HR 9, and for the special purpose vehicle and an originator for the income year and later income years, the second originator is treated as if—
+  (a) they acquired and held the assets of the first originator on the same basis as the first originator:
+  (b) they paid or received the amounts of consideration originally paid or received by the first originator for or under an asset of the first originator that is a financial arrangement or excepted financial arrangement.
+Treatment of first originators for section HR 9
+(3) For the purposes of section HR 9, and for the special purpose vehicle and an originator for the income year and later income years, the first originator is treated as if they were not an originator for the assets and arrangements referred to in subsection (2).
+Treatment of first originators
+(4) For the purposes of subsection (2)﻿(a), the first originator is treated as not having acquired or held the assets.
+Base price adjustments
+(5) In relation to a special purpose vehicle and an asset referred to in section HR 9(1), for the income year that includes the breach date, the first originator is treated as a party that is not required to calculate a base price adjustment, despite section EW 29 (When calculation of base price adjustment required).
+Relationship with section HR 10
+(6) Section HR 10 overrides this section.
+Group members
+(7) For the purposes of this section, a beneficiary or shareholder includes a member of the same wholly-owned group of companies as a beneficiary or shareholder.
+Relationship with subject matter
+(8) Subsections (2), (3), and (4) do not give rise to a supply of goods or services under the Goods and Services Tax Act 1985.

 ### HR 11 Non-exempt charities: initial tax base
 When this section applies